SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 1. **Zero shot**:
    ```
-   The capital of Germany is:
+   The capital of Poland is:
    ```
 2. **Few shots**:
    ```
    France - Paris
    Canada - Ottawa
    Ukraine - Kyiv
-   Georgia -
+   Australia -
    ```
 3. **Chain of thought** (Copy the WHOLE BLOCK into the chat window):
    ```